This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is acute bronchitis?

 Acute bronchitis is swelling and irritation in the airways of your child's lungs.
 This irritation may cause him to cough or have trouble breathing.
 Bronchitis is often called a chest cold.
 Acute bronchitis lasts about 2 to 3 weeks.

 What causes or increases my child's risk for acute bronchitis?

 Acute bronchitis is usually caused by a viral infection such as a cold.
 It can also be caused by a bacterial infection.
 Exposure to polluted air or cigarette smoke can increase your child's risk for acute bronchitis.
 His risk may also be increased if he has medical conditions such as asthma or allergies.
 Babies who are premature (born too early) also have a higher risk for bronchitis.

 What are the signs and symptoms of acute bronchitis?

-- Your child has a sore throat and a runny or stuffy nose.
+- Sore throat and runny or stuffy nose

 How is acute bronchitis diagnosed?

 Your child's healthcare provider will ask about your child's signs and symptoms.
 Tell him about other medical conditions your child may have.
 Your child's healthcare provider will examine your child and listen to his lungs.
 He may also take a chest x-ray to look for signs of infection such as pneumonia.

 How is acute bronchitis treated?